-Which car is best for Leh Ladakh Trip?
+Which car is best for a Leh Ladakh Trip?

 How to prepare your car for Ladakh Trip?

 It wouldn’t really hurt to learn a bit of minor repair work yourself.
 I know it is not really something that you will become an expert on in a single day but things like changing the headlamp, replacing wheels, fixing punctures, changing fuses, and adding engine oil, coolant, battery water, etc are good to know details.

-Let us talk about it a little more in details.
+Let us talk about it a little more in detail.

 Get it serviced

-By this, I mean to tighten all nuts and bolts on the vehicle.
-Ensure that nothing is lose and there are no rattling noises anywhere.
+By this, I mean tightening all nuts and bolts on the vehicle.
+Ensure that nothing is loose and there are no rattling noises anywhere.

-Check the wires and connections and ensure that the electrical system is working fine with no worn out wires anywhere.
+Check the wires and connections.
+Ensure that the electrical system is working fine with no worn-out wires anywhere.
 A good practice would be to change the bulbs if they are a bit old.
-Check the alternator and starter inspected carefully and clean the connectors.
+Get the alternator and starter inspected carefully and clean the connectors.

 Bleed the Brakes